matttbe/curl/docs/libcurl/opts/CURLOPT_MPTCP.md

 # AVAILABILITY

-Support for MPTCP in libcurl requires Linux 5.6 or later.
+Support for MPTCP in libcurl requires Linux 5.6 or later, or macOS.
 Only TCP connections are modified, hence this option does not effect HTTP/3 (QUIC) connections.

 The features availability in libcurl can also depend on the version of libcurl.
 Added in 8.8.0.